Driving Tips for New Car Driver

 If you are a new car driver just beginning to learn how to drive a car and want to read about some of the basics that you need to consider while driving or just want a few driving tips, then you have come to the right place.
 When one is learning how to drive, there are a lot of things that need to be kept in mind.
 Whether a rookie or a mature driver, it is very important to be careful when you are behind the steering wheel.

 Here are a few driving tips that a beginner should keep in mind:

-The first thing that you should do before you start driving is to get comfortable with your car.
+Get familiar with your car: The first thing that you should do before you start driving is to get comfortable with your car.
 Get familiar with the basics of the car in theory before you practically start driving it.
-Learn what a clutch does, understand the gear arrangements and learn facts like one should never shift to a lower gear at a higher speed and that it's always better to let the car come to a stop before you engage the reverse gear.
+Learn what a clutch does, understand the gear arrangements, and learn facts like one should never shift to a lower gear at a higher speed and that it's always better to let the car come to a stop before you engage the reverse gear.

-Once you are in the driver's seat, be attentive, adjust the mirrors, wear your seatbelt and keep the rules of the road in mind.
-Avoid distractions while you are driving because nowadays the roads are jam packed and therefore you need to keep your eyes and attention focused towards it for every single second.
+Avoid distractions: Once you are in the driver's seat, be attentive, adjust the mirrors, wear your seatbelt, and keep the rules of the road in mind.
+Avoid distractions while you are driving because nowadays the roads are jam-packed and therefore you need to keep your eyes and attention focused on it for every single second.
 Two most common and basic rules before you start driving; don't use a mobile phone while driving and don't drink and drive.
-Along with these rules, new drivers especially should avoid eating, turning up the music to a very high volume and indulging in deep conversations.
+Along with these rules, new drivers especially should avoid eating, turning up the music to a very high volume, and indulging in deep conversations.

-Don't let your mood influence the way you drive, especially if you are a beginner.
-A drive in anger shouldn't force you to speed up and a good mood doesn't mean that you have the right to stroll in middle of the road.
+Keep calm while driving: Don't let your mood influence the way you drive, especially if you are a beginner.
+A drive-in anger shouldn't force you to speed up and a good mood doesn't mean that you have the right to stroll in the middle of the road.
 Be calm and composed at all times and follow the rules and regulations while driving.